janet-lang/janet/doc/Introduction.md

 ## Hygiene

 Sometime when we write macros, we must generate symbols for local bindings.
-Consider the following macro
+Ignoring that it could be written as a function, consider the following macro

 ```lisp